g1eny0ung/hugo-theme-dream/docs/pages/base-configurations.md

 ### baseURL = "https://g1en.site"

-The site URL, ensure this is correct!
+The site URL, usually the domain name.

 ### languageCode = "zh-Hans"

-LanguageCode will be used as `<html lang="zh-Hans">`.
+LanguageCode will be used as `<html lang="zh-Hans">` and in RSS feeds.

 ### title = "g1eny0ung 的博客"